marp-team/marpit-svg-polyfill/README.md

 [Marpit]'s [inline SVG slide][inline-svg] has a lot of advantages: No requires JavaScript, gives better performance for scaling, and has predicatable DOM structure.

 But unfortunately, WebKit browser has not scaled the wrapped HTML correctly.
-It is caused from a long standing [bug 23113](https://bugs.webkit.org/show_bug.cgi?id=23113), and it does not resolved in the last 10 years.
+It is caused from a long standing [bug 23113](https://bugs.webkit.org/show_bug.cgi?id=23113), and it does not resolved in the last 15 years.

 ![](https://raw.githubusercontent.com/marp-team/marpit-svg-polyfill/main/docs/webkit-bug.png)

-Through inspector, we have not confirmed that there is a wrong layout in SVG itself and around.
-Thus, the problem has in a rendering of the parent SVG.

-Actually, the nested SVG seems to be scaled correctly (e.g. `<!--fit-->` keyword in [Marp Core](https://github.com/marp-team/marp-core)).
+> **Info**
+> A brand-new SVG engine for WebKit called as [**"Layer-based SVG engine (LBSE)"**](https://blogs.igalia.com/nzimmermann/posts/2021-10-29-layer-based-svg-engine/) is currently under development, and it will finally bring glitch-free scaling without JS.
+(See also: [Status of the new SVG engine in WebKit](https://wpewebkit.org/blog/05-new-svg-engine.html))
+>
+> You can test LBSE in [Safari Technology Preview](https://developer.apple.com/safari/technology-preview/) by following these steps:
+>
+> 1. Install Safari Technology Preview
+> 1. Run `defaults write com.apple.SafariTechnologyPreview IncludeInternalDebugMenu 1` in terminal
+> 1. Open Safari Technology Preview
+> 1. Turn on **"Layer-based SVG engine (LBSE)"** from "Debug" menu → "WebKit Internal Features"
+> 1. Restart app
+>
+> marpit-svg-polyfill v2.1.0 and later will try to detect whether or not enabled LBSE, and does not apply polyfill if LBSE was available.

 ## Solutions